-- 6.4 International Standard for Auditing (UK and Ireland) 250 covers auditor's responsibilities to consider the impact of laws and regulations in an audit of financial statements. - 6.5 International Standard for Auditing (UK and Ireland) 550 covers auditor's responsibilities relating to related party relationships and transactions.
+- 4.3 International Standard for Auditing (UK and Ireland) 240 covers auditor's responsibilities relating to fraud in an audit of financial statements . - 4.4 International Standard for Auditing (UK and Ireland) 250 covers auditor's responsibilities to consider the impact of laws and regulations in an audit of financial statements - 4.5 International Standard for Audit in (UK and Ireland )550 covers auditor's responsibilities relating to related party relationships and transactions

-6.6 Background Papers
+5. Background Papers

-Annex A: Vale of Glamorgan Council 2018/19 - Audit enquiries to those charged with governance and management
+Annex A : Vale of Glamorgan Council 2019 / 20 - Audit enquiries to those charged with governance and management